DaniDevOfficial/BlackStellarMusicOverhaul/README.md

 ![Landing Issues](./assets/landing.png)

-The main issue here is the background video not being fullscreen, which affects the visual effects negatively.
-On mobile devices, the problem worsens due to the video being formatted in landscape orientation.
+The main issue here is that the background video is not fullscreen, which affects the visual effects negatively (for mobile especially).
+On mobile devices, the problem worsens due to the video being formatted in a landscape orientation.
 Additionally, the logo is an image instead of an SVG, which would ensure consistent high-quality rendering (svgs are not like images with which you get a set amout of pixels.
 A svg calculates every stroke so it is always high quality).

 ## 3. News Section